0

 3

 • Normalize is not a filter per se.
 It is simply an amount of gain to ensure that the audio peaks hit full audio scale (for 16-bit or 24-bit audio).
-Jul 11, 2016 at 10:24
+Commented Jul 11, 2016 at 10:24

 • Agreed, but the OP said he wanted to normalize only a "part" of a clip.
 Meaning, he doesnt really want to normalize.
 It sounds like theres a section that needs to be boosted, and a better way to do that is with a compressor.
 If you overall at the end want your peaks to touch zero, normalize is fine.
 But if you're trying to get your audio leveled out, dynamics is the route to go.
-Jul 11, 2016 at 14:11
+Commented Jul 11, 2016 at 14:11

 • It's probably more advanced than the OP is looking for, but it may be worth mentioning loudness metering as opposed to just level metering.
-Jul 12, 2016 at 0:23
+Commented Jul 12, 2016 at 0:23

 Your Answer